modreness/ga4forwp/readme.txt

 Choose zip file ga4forwp and click on Install
 Activate

-You need to get Google Analytics 4 tracking ID from your Google Analytics dashboard, and just copy tracking ID and paste into field on options page of plugin.
+You need to get Google Analytics 4 tracking ID from your Google Analytics dashboard (<a href="https://support.google.com/analytics/answer/9304153?hl=en&ref_topic=9303319">see this guide</a>), and just copy tracking ID and paste into field on options page of plugin.
+Options page of plugin are under Settings menu in WordPress dashboard.